TileDB-Inc/archived-Dockerfiles/README.md

 To run:

     docker run -it tiledb:release
-    cd ./build/examples
-    ./tiledb_version

 ## Optional components

-If you'd like to build TileDB with optional components such as HDFS or S3 support, use the `enable` build argument when building the images, e.g.:
+If you'd like to build TileDB with HDFS, use the `enable` build argument when building the images, e.g.:

-    docker build --build-arg enable=s3,hdfs -t tiledb:release
+    docker build --build-arg enable=hdfs -t tiledb:release